Amazon's heavy investing eats into bottom line, shares drop

 "We're going to continue to invest on behalf of customers with the understanding that long-term has to come," he said during a call with reporters.
 "We'll obviously be looking to get great returns on investor capital and high amounts of cash flow.

 New products and businesses unveiled this year include a subscription book service, new digital content for its Prime online video service, a TV streaming-box and the upcoming "Fire" smartphone.
-Amazon is also spending billions of dollars expanding its network of fulfillment centers across the world.
+Amazon is also spending billions of dollars expanding its network of fulfilment centres across the world.

 Amazon reported a net loss of $126 million, or 27 cents per share in the second quarter, compared to a loss of $7 million, or 2 cents a share a year earlier.
 Total operating expenses rose 24 percent to $19.36 billion.